Fiscal Year 2023

 HHS also has strong partnerships with the private sector and nongovernmental organizations.
 The Department works with industries, academic institutions, trade organizations, and advocacy groups to leverage resources from organizations and individuals with shared interests.
-By collaborating, HHS accomplishes its mission in ways that are the least burdensome and most beneficial to the American public.
-Private sector grantees, such as academic institutions and faith-based and neighborhood partnerships, provide HHS-funded services at the local level.
-In addition, HHS works closely with other federal departments and international partners to coordinate efforts and ensure the maximum benefit for the public.
+By collaborating with these partners, HHS accomplishes its mission in ways that are the least burdensome and most beneficial to the American public.
+Private sector grantees, such as academic institutions and faith-based and neighborhood partnerships, often provide HHS-funded services at the local level.

 The mission of the U.S. Department of Health and Human Services is to enhance the health and well-being of all Americans, by providing for effective health and human services and by fostering sound, sustained advances in the sciences underlying medicine, public health, and social services.

 The Department includes 11 OpDivs that administer HHS programs:

 - Agency for Healthcare Research and Quality (AHRQ)

 - Agency for Toxic Substances and Disease Registry (ATSDR)

 - Centers for Disease Control and Prevention (CDC)

 - Centers for Medicare & Medicaid Services (CMS)

 - Food and Drug Administration (FDA)